fidodogtraining/fidodogtraining.github.io/_classes/puppy-1.md

 Just as importantly, your puppy will learn about and experience other dogs, people and new environments — all important to your pup’s social development!
 Each class includes several short, carefully-controlled play sessions to help your puppy learn the acceptable rules of social interaction with other dogs.

-This class is for pups between the ages of 2 1/2 to 5 months old.
+This class is for pups between the ages of 2 1/2 to 4 months old.
+Puppies between 5-6 months old are welcome to join our Puppy 2 class but are not eligible for Puppy 1.
 Puppies must have two rounds of vaccinations before attending class.

 _Please, come join the fun!
 Your puppy will love you for it_